fabio-teichmann/cep-1-simple-app/README.md

 ## Phase 2 - Architecture Design
 For the architecture I created three different views: (1) a basic design to realize only the functionality for this project, (2) a design that is highly available, and (3) a design that is highly available and highly scalable.

+> [!IMPORTANT]
+> For the purpose of this project, I will implement a version of both, designs 2 and 3.
+I hope to gain relevant experience dealing with high availability and scalability in a fairly simple overall project.

 ### Basic design
 ![Basic Design](./img/cep-1-basic-design.png)